Old 37: Plot

-Brad and Rachel leave the party together and unintentionally park outside Jimmy’s Junkyard on Ash Pine Rd.
-While they’re making out, Darryl and Jon Roy attack and kill them, taking the bodies inside the junkyard.
-Tim, who left the party to look for Brad, arrives at Brad’s car and follows the blood trail into the junkyard.
-Inside, he recognizes Jordan’s car and finds Brad and Rachel’s bodies in the trunk.
+Brad and Rachel leave the party together and unintentionally park outside Jimmy's Junkyard on Ash Pine Rd.
+While they are making out, Darryl and Jon Roy attack and kill them, taking the bodies inside the junkyard.
+Tim, who left the party to look for Brad, arrives at Brad's car and follows the blood trail into the junkyard.
+Inside, he recognizes Jordan's car and finds Brad and Rachel's bodies in the trunk.
 Jon Roy appears behind him and smashes his head with the trunk and stashes his body inside.
 Later, Officer Higgins responds to a report of an abandoned car outside the junkyard and inspects the property but narrowly misses the bodies.

-After fighting with Jason at the party, Brooke drives along Ash Pine Rd but she’s driven off the road.
-A motorist reports the accident and Jon Roy and Darryl quickly respond.
+After fighting with Jason at the party, Brooke drives along Ash Pine Rd but she is driven off the road.
+A motorist reports the accident and Jon Roy and Darryl respond.
 They take Brooke back to the junkyard where they tie her down and Darryl pours liquid lye on her, then lights her on fire.
 Meanwhile, Amy has her breast augmentation surgery.

 Some time passes and Jason and Amy are now a couple.
 One night while on a date, they are stalked and lured to ambulance 37 by Jon Roy and Darryl, who abduct them and take them to the junkyard.
 Jason attempts to fight Jon Roy but is overpowered while Darryl terrorizes Amy, chasing her around the yard and stabbing her in her breast implant.
-Amy finds her mother’s body strung up in a mock crucifixion in the middle of the junkyard before stumbling into the trailer the brothers live in.
-Inside, she finds their mother, preserved in a display case as well as a lobotomized Jimmy and she hides.
-It is revealed through flashbacks that Darryl and Jon Roy’s mother was the old woman killed by Jason and Jordan.
+Amy finds her mother's body strung up in a mock crucifixion in the middle of the junkyard before stumbling into the trailer the brothers live in.
+Inside, she finds their mother, preserved in a display case as well as a lobotomized Jimmy, and she hides.
+It is revealed through flashbacks that Darryl and Jon Roy's mother was the old woman killed by Jason and Jordan.

-Officer Higgins arrives at the junkyard, suspicious of Darryl and hears the screams from inside.
+Officer Higgins arrives at the junkyard, suspicious of Darryl, and hears the screams from inside.
 He enters and finds Brooke, barely alive but is soon killed by Darryl.
 Darryl and Jon Roy both corner Amy and Darryl is about to kill her when Jon Roy is reminded of a time in his childhood when Darryl disfigured him and he turns on his brother, killing him before he can kill Amy, which allows her to escape.
-Amy wanders down Ash Pine Rd when she’s nearly struck by an oncoming police car, but Jason saves her.
-The officer stops and checks to see if they are alright when ambulance 37 turns the corner at high speed, driven by Jon Roy, and crashes into Jason, Amy and the officer.
+Amy wanders down Ash Pine Rd where she is nearly struck by an oncoming police car, but Jason saves her.
+The officer stops and checks to see if they are all right when ambulance 37 turns the corner at high speed, driven by Jon Roy, and crashes into Jason, Amy and the officer.